Step 1: Preliminary background, objectives and fees

 We will then prepare draft documents to put in place your estate planning objectives.
 We will provide the draft documents to you, together with a list of any further information or details that we require to finalise the documents.

-We aim to provide you with draft documents within a week of receiving all the relevant information.
-However, if the documents are more involved, then this may extend to two weeks.
+We aim to provide you with draft documents within two weeks of receiving all the relevant information.
+However, if the documents are more involved, then this may extend a little further.

 When we send you the draft documents we will also send you our invoice for our fixed fee.